hteumeuleu/caniemail/_features/html-anchor-links.md

 	"4": "Buggy.
 Opens a new browser window with the anchor as a URL.", "5": "Buggy.
 Opens a new in-app browser window on yahoo.com with the anchor appended to the URL.", "6": "Buggy.
 Targeted content is partially hidden by the application UI on top.", "7": "Partial.
-Works when targeting an empty anchor with the corresponding `name` attribute, but not with `id` attributes."
+Works when targeting an empty anchor with the corresponding `name` attribute, but not with `id` attributes.", "8": "Not supported.
+Opens a new window with the same email."
 }
 ---